spotify/threaddump-analyzer/README.md

 * Update the README.md links to point to the public Analyzer location.

 * Put links to the Github project and the unit tests page on index.html.

+* Put an actual thread dump and the expected outcome of analyzing it in test.html and make a test that verifies that analyzing that dump gives the expected result.